 - The system card is not hot pluggable. - You will remove and retain the hard file from the old system card.
-The hard file that comes with the new system card is blank. - Make note of the part number of your system card.
-The system cards supports two 128-MB DIMMs (256 MB) of memory.
+The hard file that comes with the new system card is blank. - The Network Utility system card supports two 128-MB DIMMs or two 256-MB DIMMs.